 The echidna is a monotreme with a body covered with spines except for the belly and face.
 The spines are mainly for protection from predators.

-The echidnas have long snouts with long front claws that they use to plow through the forest litter, break ant and termite mounds, and even turn over hollow logs.
+The echidnas have long snouts with long front claws to plow through the forest litter, break ant and termite mounds, and even turn over hollow logs.

 It uses its long and sticky tongue to suck them up into its mouth when it finds insects.
-The echidna mostly feeds on ants, and this has earned it the name spiny anteater.
+The echidna mainly feeds on ants, which has earned it the name spiny anteater.

 A female echidna lays an egg directly into a temporary pouch that develops on her abdomen during breeding.
-The pouch works to incubate the egg for about ten days until the baby hatches.
+The bag incubates the egg for about ten days until the baby hatches.
 The echidna only lays one egg.

-After hatching, the baby echidna is small and helpless and stays in the pouch to further grow.
+After hatching, the baby echidna is tiny and helpless and stays in the pouch to grow further.
 For about eight weeks, the baby remains there, sucking the yellowish milk seeping out of the mother’s pores.

 Once the baby echidna has fully developed, they are deposited out of the pouch and into a nursery burrow.
-From here, the baby will spend a further six to eight weeks in the pouch.
+From here, the baby will spend six to eight weeks in the bag.

-After this, the spines begin to grow, irritating the mother and forcing her to eject them from the pouch.
+After this, the spines grow, irritating the mother and forcing her to eject them from the pouch.
 The mother frequently returns to nourish them until the young are five months old.